 - Make sure the company you hire is registered and bonded.
 Under California law, the document preparer/legal document assistant must display this information on their website.

-- Call the County Clerk to verify active registration and bonding.
+- Call the County Clerk to verify current registration and bonding.
 All legal document assistants must renew their registration and bond every two years.
 If registration has lapsed, look for someone else.

 - Check their rating with the Better Business Bureau.